stephenbaek/stephenbaek.github.io/research.md

 ![](/projects/zernet/img/zernike_convolution.png)

-Over the last several years, convolutional neural networks (CNN) have demonstrated an unprecedented success in a variety of visual cognition tasks.
+Convolutional neural networks (CNN) have demonstrated an unprecedented success in a variety of visual cognition tasks.
 Such a success, however, has been concentrated in mostly computer vision and image/signal processing applications, where one can enjoy a nice, grid-like structure of the data set (signal=1D grid of amplitudes, image=2D grid of pixel values, and such).
 Meanwhile, there is a large number of problems that could not benefit much from such powerful CNNs due to the non-Euclidean nature of the data set.